rk-ramakrishna/Gradle-Fundamentals/README.md

 						  }                                      </br>
 					  }                                          </br>

-    * Each task has a name, which can be used to refer to the task within its owning project, and a fully qualified path, which is unique across all tasks in all projects.

-    * The path of the task is the concatenation of the owning project's path and the task's name.
-Path elements are separated using the ":" character

-	* Every single task has a list of actions that are executed while the task is run.

-	* doFirst and doLast methods are used to add an action at the beginning or to the end of the list respectively.

-	* It’s possible to add multiple actions to a task, however it is rare.

 	* **Tip**
 	  If you use Groovy to implement Gradle scripts you may also spot << which is nothing else than an alias for doLast method.
 It’s been already deprecated and scheduled to be removed, however it still remains quite popular.